Ukrainian opposition MPs head to possible emergency parliament session

-Oleh Lyashko, an independent lawmaker, told journalists the parliament was hoping to discuss replacing the current speaker and securing the withdrawal of police units from the centre of Ukraine’s capital.
+Oleh Lyashko, an independent lawmaker, told journalists the parliament was hoping to discuss replacing the current speaker and securing the withdrawal of police units from the center of Ukraine’s capital.

 A months-long stand-off between police and protesters demanding regime change erupted in fresh violence this week with the death toll rising to at least 50.